makersacademy/airport_challenge/README.md

 Bugs / Issues
 -------
 Need to restrict access to to the Plane class methods #is_flying and #is_not_flying.
-These should only be accessible from within the Airpot #land and #take_off methods.
-Once fixed, rspec Airport_spec test 4 needs updating to use a plane double instead of calling on the #is_not_flying method now being used.
+These should only be accessible from within the Airport #land and #take_off methods.

+Once fixed, rspec airport_spec test 4 needs updating to use a plane double instead of calling on the #is_not_flying method now being used.